jdarais/cobble/docs/cobble/docs/index.md

 ## What is Cobble?

-Cobble is a multi-project, multi-environment build automation tool
+Cobble is a multi-project, multi-environment build automation tool.

 Cobble allows you to define tasks across a collection of projects, which are contained in a single Cobble "workspace".
 Tasks can depend on assets and tasks from other projects in the workspace, allowing for the creation of a full-workspace task dependency graph.
 When executing any task, Cobble ensures that all of the task's dependencies have been executed first.